Home and the Sidebar

 The Forecast, Inbox, Flagged, and Review perspective tiles are badged with a number corresponding to attributes of the items they contain.

 Forecast—Counts the number of items past due.
 Items due today or due soon are not counted.
 (The full-width Forecast tile also includes a calendar row with days badged with the number of due items they contain.)

-Inbox—Counts the total number of items in the Inbox.
+Inbox—Counts the total number of available items in the Inbox.
 The parent tasks of action groups are not counted.

 Review —Counts the number of projects with pending reviews.

 With OmniFocus Pro, you can hide default perspectives that you don’t use and rearrange the Home tiles to bring others to prominence.